 Many vegetable plants are prickly to ward off pests as well as Michael Dahl.
 In fact, bean leaves can be Velcro-like.
 Sometimes I plunge my head into a high wall of bean plants, only to leave with two or three half-dead stems with multiple leaves on the back of my shirt.

 Now, far from prickly, there’s the silky feel of some leaf lettuces.
 It amazes me that some of these leaves are delicate to the touch but sturdy enough to make it through a hard frost.

 I like to go out in my garden under a bright morning sun.
 The place is full of vociferous insects of many kinds.
 However, I especially love to hear the buzzing of bees as they do the impressive work of pollinating what will eventually become food for my belly.

 Conversely, I have a great time going out into my garden during a light rainfall or even an intense rainstorm.
 It’s fun to listen to raindrops hitting the leaves.
 Variations of sound come from leaves of different sizes and different intensities of rain.
 Close your eyes; you can almost imagine you are in a jungle downpour.

 And finally, taste

 Obviously, an imagination can have you dreaming about the wonderful flavors of the grand variety of heirloom vegetables.
 For instance, the taste of one variety of tomato may be nothing like that of another size, shape, or color.
 Of course, you don’t need an imagination to pick a handful of snap peas and eat them before you even reach the kitchen!

-Has my indulgence in my garden given you an idea how you could use a different situation to immerse yourself in your senses in order to put your mind in the now?
+Has my indulgence in my garden given you an idea of how working in your own plot might help you?
+Or perhaps you could use a different situation to immerse yourself in your senses in order to put your mind in the now?
 I hope so.